Pay discrimination

 We’re here to help.

 We are committed to helping you understand your rights as a worker.
-Many questions about your rights may be answered by using the following elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors:

 For additional assistance, please contact:

-EEOC: 1-800-669-4000 (ASL Video Phone: 1-844-234-5122), info@eeoc.gov or use the Public Portal
+EEOC: 1-800-669-4000 (ASL Video Phone: 1-844-234-5122), info@eeoc.gov, or use the Public Portal

 Additional resources

-Other federal laws prohibit most employers with at least 15 employees (or at least 20 employees, with respect to age) from compensation discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information.
+Other federal laws prohibit most employers with at least 15 employees (or at least 20 employees, with respect to age discrimination) from compensation discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information.
 But, under these laws, there is no requirement that the jobs be “substantially equal.”
 Rather, discrimination may be proven when there is evidence of, for example:

 • discriminatory application of a wage policy or system, or wage-setting techniques that are discriminatory,

-• barriers to equal access to higher paying jobs,
+• barriers to equal access to higher paying jobs, or

 You generally have a right to protection from discrimination regardless of your immigration status, although, in some cases, immigration status may limit the remedies that you’ll be able to obtain.